flowground/amazonaws-com-sms-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteReplicationJob
-### <p>Deletes the specified replication job.</p> <p>After you delete a replication job, there are no further replication runs.
+<blockquote><p>Deletes the specified replication job.</p> <p>After you delete a replication job, there are no further replication runs.
 AWS deletes the contents of the Amazon S3 bucket used to store AWS SMS artifacts.
-The AMIs created by the replication runs are not deleted.</p>
+The AMIs created by the replication runs are not deleted.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_